-Indeed, like so many trends, thong swimwear was reborn thanks to Instagram, and it seems the shops are preparing for it to be in demand for high-summer.
+Indeed, like so many trends, thong swimwear was reborn thanks to Instagram, and it seems the shops are preparing for it to be in demand for high summer.

-“No one feels confident during their first day on the beach,” admits Lily.
+“No one feels confident during their first day on the beach,” admits Russo.
 “Chances are, it's been a year since you were last there, which is why I always recommend getting a spray tan before you head off.
 Even a subtle glow will make you feel more at ease in a bikini or swimsuit.”

-Consider a one-piece.
+2. Consider a One-Piece

 “While there’s no denying that thong bikinis are easier to come by than one-piece iterations, they do exist.
 Keeping your top-half covered up will make you feel less on show or vulnerable as you initially try the thong look.”

-Pack a back-up.
+3. Pack a Back-Up

 “For your first thong swimwear foray, why not take a spare pair of bottoms with you?
 That way, should you not be feeling them, you can make the switch and carry on with your day.
 That, or give them a test-run at your hotel pool where you can easily head back to your room to change before you venture to beaches further afield.”

 4. Use Straps to Your Advantage

 “If you’re worried about not having enough support, look for bikini bottoms with thicker waist straps—they’re particularly helpful if you’re less confident about your stomach area.”

 5. Floss Isn't Your Only Option